Tan-jianbin/Tan-jianbin.github.io/index.md

 My research interest lies in statistical modelling and algorithms for data with complex mechanisms, dependencies, heterogeneity, and intricate functional structures.
 Specifically, I have focused on statistical inference of dynamic, spatiotemporal, and high-dimensional longitudinal/functional data, with applications to ***biological, health, epidemiological, and environmental sciences***.

-To encode complex data features in scientific discovery, it would be beneficial to develop more flexible and data-driven frameworks rather than analyzing data with specific model assumptions.
-To this end, new theories and algorithms should be established and tailored to these frameworks, ensuring theoretical validity,  computation tractability, and statistical efficiency for data analysis.
+{% To encode complex data features in scientific discovery, it would be beneficial to develop more flexible and data-driven frameworks rather than analyzing data with specific model assumptions.
+To this end, new theories and algorithms should be established and tailored to these frameworks, ensuring theoretical validity,  computation tractability, and statistical efficiency for data analysis.%}

 {% include_relative _includes/publications.md %}